leewes5928/wesley-code-challenge/README.md

 $ npm run dev
 ```

-To run a local backend server on localhost:9000 (by default or add a PORT to .env)
+To run a local backend server on localhost:9000 (by default)
 ```bash
 $ npm start
 ```